Your guide to fresh and tasty beans

 Versatile fresh beans abound.
-Bright and brimming with flavour, beans are delicious serve them with slight crunch.
-Add then whole or sliced into stir-fries, blanched a cold in salads, soups or serve as a side dish.
+Bright and brimming with flavour, beans are delicious serve them with a slight crunch.
+Add beans whole or sliced into stir-fries, blanched into a cold in salads, soups or serve as a side dish.

 Swap green beans for sweet and crisp yellow butter beans.
 To cook the beans, plunge into a pan of boiling water for 2 minutes until just crisp.
-Drain and refresh in cold water, pat dry then add the beans to your summer salads.
+Drain and refresh in cold water, pat dry, then add beans to your favourite salads.
 Alternatively, for a quick side dish, return the beans to the hot dry pan and toss with a drizzle of extra virgin olive oil, crushed garlic, sea salt and black pepper.

 Slender snake beans are sold by the bunch and are in peak season from late summer until early autumn.
 They’re quite flexible although they feel firm.
 Chop beans into bite-sized pieces and add to Asian-style stir-fries, soups, curries and salads.
 To retain crispness and flavour, rapidly cook the beans.